f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     "f5-utils-file-transfer:path": "images/import/iso"
     }

-You’ll see output similar to the example below.
+You’ll see output like the example below.
 Once the file shows up here you are ready to upgrade.

 .. code-block:: json